Tianeptine in Dietary Supplements

-Under the Federal Food, Drug, and Cosmetic Act (the Act), dietary supplements must contain at least one “dietary ingredient” but can also contain non-dietary ingredients, subject to applicable requirements.
-A “dietary ingredient” is a vitamin; mineral; herb or other botanical; amino acid; dietary substance for use by man to supplement the diet by increasing the total dietary intake; or a concentrate, metabolite, constituent, extract, or combination of the preceding substances.
-Non-dietary ingredients intended for use in dietary supplements must be used in accordance with a food additive regulation or be generally recognized as safe (GRAS).
-Because tianeptine does not qualify as a dietary ingredient, is not an approved food additive, and is not GRAS, dietary supplements containing tianeptine are adulterated under the Act.
+Under the Federal Food, Drug, and Cosmetic Act (the FD&C Act), dietary supplements must contain at least one “dietary ingredient” but can also contain non-dietary ingredients, subject to applicable requirements.
+A “dietary ingredient” is a vitamin; mineral; herb or other botanical; amino acid; dietary substance for use by man to supplement the diet by increasing the total dietary intake; or a concentrate, metabolite, constituent, extract, or combination of any dietary ingredient from the preceding categories.
+Non-dietary ingredients intended for use in dietary supplements must be used in accordance with a food additive regulation or be generally recognized as safe (GRAS), unless they meet one of the other listed exceptions to the food additive definition.
+Because tianeptine does not qualify as a dietary ingredient, is not an approved food additive, is not GRAS, and does not meet any of the other listed exceptions to the dietary supplement definition, it is an unsafe food additive, and dietary supplements containing tianeptine are adulterated under the FD&C Act.

-Tianeptine is used as a prescription drug in some European, Asian, and Latin American countries, but it is not approved as a drug in the U.S. The FDA is aware of several serious adverse event reports associated with tianeptine.
+Tianeptine is used as a prescription drug in some European, Asian, and Latin American countries, but it is not approved as a drug in the United States.
+The FDA is aware of several serious adverse event reports associated with tianeptine.